 We work closely with our customers to design, develop and manufacture custom wafer probe cards.
-Each wafer probe card is a custom product that is specific to the chip design of the customer.
-As a result, our revenue growth is driven by both the number of new semiconductor designs and increased semiconductor production volumes.
+Each wafer probe card is a custom product that is specific to the chip and wafer designs of the customer.
+As a result, our revenue growth is driven by the number of new semiconductor designs, technology transitions and increased semiconductor production volumes.

 While the majority of our sales are directly to semiconductor manufacturers, we also have significant sales to our distributor in Taiwan.
-Sales to our distributors were 10.0% of revenues in the three months ended March 29, 2003, 22.6% of revenues in fiscal 2002, 32.9% of revenues in fiscal 2001 and 40.6% of revenues in fiscal 2000.
+Sales to our distributor were 15.1% of revenues in the nine months ended September 27, 2003.
+Sales to our distributors were 22.6% of revenues in fiscal 2002, 32.9% of revenues in fiscal 2001 and 40.6% of revenues in fiscal 2000.
 We sold our products in Japan to a distributor until March 31, 2002, when we began to sell directly in Japan.
 Currently, we have one distributor, Spirox Corporation, which serves Taiwan, Singapore and China.
 We also have the ability to sell our products directly to customers in that region.